An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Scale transformations and an improved presymplectic form

+In this work is assumed that $l$ is a property of the theory, this differs from \cite{Henneaux:1984ji} where the cosmological constant in four dimensions is generated by a 3-forms or the most usual generation by the potential of a scalar field.
+In fact, the construction of the extended covariant space method below will allow to treat $l$ as an additional coordinate in the space parameters.
+In the same fashion, $\delta l^{-2}$ is to be considered an additional (co-)direction in the co-tangent space of the space of parameters.
+One can be concerned that $l$, from a physical point of view, not being a conserved charge, is essentially different from $M$, $J$ or the rest of the conserved charges, and yet is treated in a similar footing with them.
+From a mathematical point of view, and in principle, this is similar to the consider $l^{-2}$ an intensive quantity in a thermodynamics where the conserved charges are the extensive variables.

+Now that it has been established that the variation of $l$ must preserve the EOM in Eq.(\ref{LovelockKdegenerated}), it is necessary to implement how this will be done.
+Let us consider the infinitesimal global scale transformations

+with $|\sigma \ll 1|$.
+It is straightforward to check that this preserve the EOM in Eq.(\ref{LovelockKdegenerated}).
+These transformations can be reshaped, for convenience, into

-Now, by dimensional analysis, one can notice that the coefficients $\{\tilde{\alpha}_p\}$ not only depend on $l$ but they do it with different conformal \textit{weights}.
-Therefore, in order to variate along $l\rightarrow l + \hat{\delta} l$, is convenient to make explicit their dependency on $l$ by defining a new set of coefficients $\{\alpha_p\}$ functionally independent of $l$.
-This can be done as follows.
-Let $L$ be the unit of length, after fixing $c=\hbar=\kappa_b=1 $.
-Notice that with these definitions the units of [energy (enthalpy)] $= L^{-1}$, [entropy] = $L^0$, [temperature] =$L^{-1}$ and [force] = $L^{-2}$ in any dimension.
-The definition of units also yields [volume] $=L^{d-1}$ and [pressure = force/area] $=L^{-d}$ as expected.
-From this, it is direct to notice that $\tilde{\alpha}_1$, which corresponds to the $d$-dimensional gravitational constant, must have units of $L^{d-2}$ to match the force units.
-On the other hand, $\tilde{\alpha}_1$ must be independent of $l$, or otherwise the gravitational strength would depend on the scale/radius $l$ of the space.
-By the same token, one can take $\alpha_1=\tilde{\alpha}_1$.
-Now, in order to comply with the units $\hat{\alpha}_p = l^{2p-2}\alpha_p$ where $\alpha_p$ are functionally independent of $l$ and $[\alpha_p] = L^{2-d}$ $\forall p$.
-With this in mind, the action principle can be written as,
+Now, by a direct (dimensional) analysis, one can notice that the coefficients $\tilde{\alpha}_p$, that give rise to Eq.(\ref{LovelockKdegenatedEOM}), not only must depend on $l$ but they do it with different \textit{powers} of $l$.
+Therefore, in order to vary them along $l\rightarrow l + \hat{\delta} l$, is convenient to make explicit a dependency on $l$ by defining a new set of coefficients $\{\alpha_p\}$ functionally independent of $l$.
+To clarify the analysis let $L$ be the unit of length, after fixing $c=\hbar=\kappa_b=1 $.
+Notice that with these definitions the action principle is dimensionless, $L^0$.
+By the same token, the units are given as follows; [energy (and enthalpy)] $= L^{-1}$, [entropy] = $L^0$, [temperature] =$L^{-1}$ and [force] = $L^{-2}$ in any dimension.
+Finally, [volume] $=L^{d-1}$ and [pressure = force/area] $=L^{-d}$, as expected.

+The next consideration comes from recognizing the presence of quotient $e/l$ in $R + (e/l)^2 =0$ and realizing that $e^a/l$ is dimensionless.
+With this in mind, one can introduce a criterion to redefine the coefficients $\tilde{\alpha}_p$.
+One can notice that in four dimensions the gravitational constant does not depend on the scale, and this can be extended to the corresponding Newton constant, defined by $\tilde{\alpha}_1$ (the constant accompanying the Ricci scalar in the Lovelock action), in any dimension.
+This imposes that $\alpha_1=\tilde{\alpha}_1$ and is consistent with $\tilde{\alpha}_1$ having units $L^{2-d}$. $[\tilde{\alpha}_1] = L^{2-d}$ rules out any dependency of the standard gravitational \textit{force} on $l$.